LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 Information sources that were commonly used in the past such as [maps](http://www.bl.uk/learning/timeline/large126360.html) and [handwritten observation notes](http://4.bp.blogspot.com/-A2pzziCrac0/VhmMGIgnDQI/AAAAAAAAFA8/FKK0e5veaJA/s1600/IMG_9095.JPG) and can easily survive for years, decades or even centuries.
 However, because most current research is done mostly on computers, it’s important to remember that digital items require special care to keep them usable over time.

 1. This [video](https://youtu.be/qEmmeFFafUs) (2.5 min) from the US Library of Congress shows the vulnerability of “born digital” objects like research data: they are fragile; they are dependent on software and hardware; and they require active management.
 2. Look at the ANDS page on [file formats](https://www.ands.org.au/working-with-data/data-management/data-preservation).

-**Consider**: If your research was put into a time capsule and unearthed in 50 years time, would those future researchers be able to determine if your research is still useful to them?
+**Consider**: If your research was put into a time capsule and unearthed in 50 years time, would future researchers be able to determine if your research is still useful to them?
 If you were allowed to update the time capsule every 5 years, what would you change to make it easier for those unearthing it?

 ### Activity 2: Readme files